RKLong/Kickstarter_Analysis_Challenge/README.md

 ![Analysis of Outcome](Resources/Outcomes_vs_Goals.png)

 ### Challenges

-The challenge for me was in creating the table and chart for Theatre Outcomes by Launch Date.
-I would not say that it was lack of instruction, but it was more of me being in a hurry to get it done.
-It was a good thing the hints were posted and I was able to compare my work, backtrack and see where I might have made a mistake.
-In terms of making the graph/chart for it, the part I had to figure out was putting the % sign on the values on the y-axis, but I was able to figure it out once i changed the format of the data on the corresponding columns.
+Creating the table and chart for Theatre Outcomes by Launch Date was a bit challenging for me, becasue I was not familiar with most of the capabilities/functions of the different tabs in Excel.
+It was a good thing the hints were posted and I was able to compare my work, backtrack and see where I might have made errors.
+I had to figure where to put the % sign on the values on the y-axis, once i changed the format of the data on the corresponding columns, I was able to do it.

-As for the Theatre Outcomes bansed on Launch Date chart/graph, the only challenge i had was changing or customizing the lines on the graph.
-Initially, I wanted them to match the colors assigned on the Kickstarter table, but I figured it would be safer to have the same format as the one shown on the module.
+As for the Theatre Outcomes baned on Launch Date chart/graph, the only challenge i had was changing or customizing the lines on the graph.
+Initially, I wanted them to match the colors assigned on the Kickstarter table, but I figured it would be safer to have the same format as the one shown on the module, as no specific instructionw sere given

 ## Results
 ### Theater Outcomes by Launch Date